Unboxed-Software/solana-course/content/cpi-guard.md

 ### Set Owner

-The CPI guard prevents from changing the account owner in all circumstances, whether via CPI or not.
+The CPI Guard prevents from changing the account owner in all circumstances, whether via CPI or not.
 The account authority is updated in the same `process_set_authority` function as the `CloseAccount` authority in the previous section.
-If the instruction is attempting to update the authority of an account with the CPI guard enabled, the [function will return one of two possible errors](https://github.com/solana-labs/solana-program-library/blob/ce8e4d565edcbd26e75d00d0e34e9d5f9786a646/token/program-2022/src/processor.rs#L662).
+If the instruction is attempting to update the authority of an account with the CPI Guard enabled, the [function will return one of two possible errors](https://github.com/solana-labs/solana-program-library/blob/ce8e4d565edcbd26e75d00d0e34e9d5f9786a646/token/program-2022/src/processor.rs#L662).

 If the instruction is being executed in a CPI, the function will return a `CpiGuardSetAuthorityBlocked` error.
 Otherwise it will return a `CpiGuardOwnerChangeBlocked` error.